hessler/lc-component-library-io/docs/docs/Themes/index.md

 ---
 sidebar_position: 3
-title: Themes
+title: 🎨 Themes
 ---

-# Themes
+# 🎨 Themes

-The `themes` package holds the available themes for the library.
+The `themes` package contains the available themes for the library.